maccmu/macposts/README.md

 variety of files on that page with some cryptic [compatibility tags].
 If you do not know which one to use, here are our recommended steps:

 1. Check your Python version.
-If you are using Python 3.12, then you need to use those files including the string “cp312”.
+For instance, if you are using Python 3.12, then you need to use those files including the string “cp312”.
 2. Now from those files, select the one that works for your platform:
    - On Linux using glibc (e.g., Debian, Fedora, Ubuntu, etc.), search for “manylinux”.
 On Linux using musl libc (e.g., Alpine Linux), search for